Torann/lyften.com/source/projects/laravel-currency/_doc/upgrade.md

 ---
 ## Upgrading To 1.0 From 0.3

-There was a move to simplify the entire package, it was getting a little to crazy.
+There was a move to simplify the entire package, it was getting a little too crazy.

 ### Updating Dependencies